gSchool/express-file-crud/README.md

   * database files are typically not checked into source control, because they can get large, have nothing to do with development, and might hold sensitive data

+## Part : Create a module called data_store

+1. Create a new file called `data_store.js`
+1. Open `data_store.js`
+1. Create an empty module in here.
+We will fill it in the following steps.
+1. Open `app.js`
+1. Require your data_store module

+## Part : Implement a function that reads the contents of the file into memory

+1. Open `data_store.js`
+1. Write a function called `load_from_file` that reads all the contents of the `db/data.json` file into memory
+  * *TIP:* "into memory" means save it in a variable (use a global variable)
+  * File read/write is slow.
+So we will work from memory as much as possible and only update the file when we have to.
+1. Export this function.
+1. Open `app.js`
+1. Call `load_from_file` before you call `app.listen`